ceopinio/ceo-estimacions/README.md

 similar code.
 It is important to keep in mind that these models may take several hours to run.

-To reduce training time, a cluster can be used.
+To reduce training time, a cluster can be used -- but it is not necessary.
 The project defines a simple `set_cluster` function to create a parallel sock cluster that wraps around `makePSOCKcluster`.
 The `set_cluster` function as it's currently written, reads some configuration variables from `config/config.yaml` with the IP of the remote machines (declared in an Ansible inventory file) and the IP of the local machine (in a plain text file).
-If you are not using Ansible to stand up the remote machines, but what to execute the code remotely, you may want to edit `set_cluster`.
+If you are not using Ansible to stand up the remote machines, but want to execute the code remotely, you may want to edit `set_cluster`.
 In particular, you will want to edit it so that it consumes the following information:

 ```r
 cl <- makePSOCKcluster(names=IP_OF_THE_REMOTE_MACHINES,